Usama9336/MeetEase/README.md

 Submit a pull request.

 Acknowledgments 🙌
-Thanks to ZegoCloud for providing the API for video and chat functionality.
+Thanks to ZegoCloud for providing the video and chat functionality.
 Inspired by the need for simple and reliable video meeting tools.